How can you provide this flat-fee MLS service so inexpensively?

 What if I sell the house on my own?

-When you list your home through FlatListed.com you pay an upfront fee to list, but you still maintain the right to sell your home on your own.
-If you find your own buyer, you will not be obligated to pay a commission on that side of the sale.
+When you list your home through FlatListed.com you pay an upfront fee to list, but you still maintain the right to sell your home on your own on most of our packages(buyer must be unrepresented and found directly by the seller).

 How will I know if my property is listed with all of the correct information?